BarryDigby/GSE37001/README.md

 ## Isoform

 We report 1600 differentially expressed transcripts in our study (LFC 2, FDR 5%).
-After applying the same filtering methods to the supplementary DE_isoforms file, there were 2020 differentially expressed transcripts, 271 of which were common amongst the datasets.
+After applying the same filtering methods to the supplementary isoforms file, there were 2020 differentially expressed transcripts, 271 of which were common amongst the datasets.

 <p markdown="1" align="center">
   <img src="assets/images/isoform_venn.png" alt="isoform_venn">